Application Period (of a Parent’s Income Estimate)

 • a full year, the application period starts on 1 July of that year of income

-• part of the year of income then the application period starts on the start day for the election
+• part of the year of income, the application period starts on the start day for the election

 The application period ends on 30 June of the year of income.